 Certain types of alimony can be modified if a significant change occurs in the factors used to establish the initial award.
 Durational and permanent maintenance end if the spouse collecting payments gets remarried.
 A financial shift or a recipient ex-spouse’s decision to live with a new partner can justify a modification.
 Should a change in circumstances occur, we’ll advise you regarding the steps needed to seek or deny a modification.
 If a paying ex-spouse is not abiding by the language in the alimony order, we also handle enforcement actions.

-Gasparri Law Group advises divorcing spouses and other South Florida clients on a wide range of family law issues.
+Shapiro, Blasi, Wasserman & Hermann advises divorcing spouses and other South Florida clients on a wide range of family law issues.
 If you have questions or concerns about alimony or other matters, please call 561-235-3286 or contact us online to make an appointment for a free consultation.
-Our office is in Boynton Beach.
+Our office is in Boca Raton.